Skip to main content

 HOA / ARC approval

 Submit your barrier design to your HOA or community ARC before fabrication.
-Many communities — Silverleaf, DC Ranch, Estancia, and most Paradise Valley estates — require architectural pre-approval and reject certain materials or configurations even when they meet city code.
+Many Arizona communities require architectural pre-approval and can restrict materials or configurations even when a design meets city code.
+Your CC&Rs and current ARC guidelines control.

 Step 2